Financial Planning

 1. Services and Complexity

-When you’re comparing financial planning and wealth management, the latter is a specialized service that primarily serves high-net-worth individuals.
-It takes a comprehensive and holistic approach to managing clients’ wealth, covering various aspects such as:
+When you’re comparing financial planning and wealth management, the latter primarily serves high-net-worth individuals.
+Wealth management with comprehensive planning takes a holistic approach to managing clients’ wealth.
+It covers:

 • investment management